Last Updated on July 2, 2026 by Daniel Globe

-Sheraton is owned by Marriott International, which bought Starwood Hotels & Resorts in 2016 for about $13 billion and folded Sheraton into its 9,000-plus-property global portfolio.
-You can trace Sheraton back to 1937, when Ernest Henderson and Robert Moore founded it in Springfield, Massachusetts, then grew it through acquisitions, a 1947 NYSE listing, and international expansion.
+Sheraton is owned by Marriott International, which bought Starwood Hotels & Resorts in 2016 for about $13 billion and folded Sheraton into its more than 9,300-property global portfolio spanning 144 countries.
+The brand traces back to 1933, when Ernest Henderson and Robert Moore bought their first hotel in Cambridge, Massachusetts, then formally organized the company in 1937 and grew it through acquisitions, a 1947 NYSE listing, and international expansion.
 Starwood later modernized the brand, and Marriott has continued revitalizing it, with more detail just ahead.

 Who Owns Sheraton Today?

-Sheraton is owned by Marriott International today, following Marriott’s 2016 acquisition of Starwood Hotels & Resorts in a deal valued at about $13 billion.
+Sheraton is owned by Marriott International today, following Marriott’s 2016 acquisition of Starwood Hotels & Resorts in a deal valued at roughly $13 billion.

-You can read Sheraton ownership as part of Marriott strategy: consolidating brands to expand scale, negotiate more efficiently, and widen access across markets.
+Sheraton ownership fits into a broader Marriott strategy: consolidating brands to expand scale, negotiate more efficiently, and widen access across markets.

-As a result, Sheraton operates inside a network of more than 9,000 properties in 144 countries, which gives you broader geographic reach and stronger brand recognition.
+As a result, Sheraton operates inside a network that, together with Marriott’s other brands, totals more than 9,300 properties in 144 countries, giving guests broader geographic reach and stronger brand recognition.

-That scale matters if you value mobility and choice, because it increases the hotel chain’s visibility without requiring you to navigate fragmented ownership structures.
+That scale matters if you value mobility and choice, because it increases the hotel chain‘s visibility without requiring guests to navigate fragmented ownership structures.

 Marriott’s position as the world’s largest hotel company by available rooms also amplifies Sheraton’s market presence.

-In practical terms, you’re looking at a brand supported by centralized distribution, loyalty infrastructure, and global standards.
+In practical terms, Sheraton is a brand supported by centralized distribution, loyalty infrastructure through the Marriott Bonvoy program, and global standards.

 You can read this as a clear founding vision: buy undervalued properties, improve their performance, and open access to better lodging without relying on elite exclusivity.